This post was last updated January 2023

 Swim or surf.
 Or both.
 The huge bonus of a Burleigh Beach holiday is that when most other parts of the Coast are blown out or beaches are closed because of big swells, Burleigh is protected by its headland.
 It’s also the same headland that brings surfers from all over the country and the world when the swell is on.
 The water is crystal clear – even after rains – and just magical to swim in.

 The only downside to how fabulous Burleigh is?
 Everyone wants to visit.
 In peak times, parking is at a premium and traffic is crazy.
 Keep this in mind if you’re thinking about a day trip.
-And obey the parking limits – inspectors are out in force all the time!
+And obey the parking limits and payment – inspectors are out in force all the time!

 Sea By Frankie (Airbnb)

 I love hunting down a gem on Airbnb and this one ticked all our Burleigh boxes – right across from the hill, view of the ocean in all its moods and stunningly decorated and fitted out with every possible need (plus more you hadn’t thought of!) for a week in this location.
 It’s a two-bedroom, one-bathroom apartment and it suited our family combo (two adults, one teen and one two-night visiting adult daughter) to a tee.
 It’s not large but it’s been thoughtfully designed to maximise the space.
 I loved that I could fully unpack for the week because that the main main bedroom included a compact walk-in robe.
-My fave spot was sitting at the table on the balcony, people and surf watching.
+My fave spot was sitting on the balcony, people and surf watching.
 Communication with the hosts was amazing.
 I couldn’t recommend this apartment more for a personalised stay in Burleigh.
 Check it out HERE.